Skip to main content

 The study takes two years divided into four semesters.
 During this time, students must obtain 120 ECTS credits.
 Work on master thesis (incl. presentation of your research on two seminars) accounts for 43(-56) credits, (40-)53 credits must be acquired from the core courses and the remaining 24 credits from core or additional courses.
 A master thesis based on a research project must be submitted and defended at a committee of lecturers.
 A committee also evaluates student's knowledge at a final state exam composed of three parts: Fundamentals of Ecology, a field of student's choice (Plant ecology, Animal Ecology or Ecological statistics) and Theoretical background of the master thesis topic and methodology.

-* The fee for study in foreign language has been recently set at University level to 3000 EUR per year, but the Faculty of Science will compensate 75% of the fee to all students as a scholarship.
+* The fee for study in foreign language has been recently set at University level to 3000 EUR per year, but the Faculty of Science will compensate 2500 EUR to all students as a scholarship.
 The dean may decide to waive even larger part of the fee upon request.

 Admission